albert-garreta/arb-bot/README.md

     This tends to 1 as `amount_token` tends to infinity.
 These type of formulas come from the so-called $x*y\geq k$ equation.
 - The bot leverages UniswapV2's flash-swaps so that the bot does not need to hold any tokens in order to operate (except for paying for transaction fees).
 - It works as little as possible on the blockchain, externalizing as many computations as possible to the local machine running the bot.

-- This bot is similar to many open-sourced bots.
-It will not be competitive and one should not expect to obtain gains from running it.
-I wrote it as an exercise on smartcontract development.

 ## Technical notes and usage information